By Nancy Da Silva

 More Potential Fertility Boosters

 The fact that oysters make the list should come as no surprise as they are famously known as aphrodisiacs, though whether they actually are is debatable.
 Their effectiveness in regards to conception is largely unquestioned mainly due to their high zinc content, vital in a woman's ability to produce healthy eggs They have been known to help in cases of male infertility as well because the zinc in oysters helps increase sperm count and sperm motility.

 Just a half teaspoon of cinnamon a day has been proven to significantly reduce blood sugar levels and regulate cholesterol, according to a study in Pakistan back in 2003.
-It has also been used effectively in treating haemorrhaging of the womb.
-It is believed to increase sexual energy which certainly helps in the fertility battle.
+It has also been used effectively in treating hemorrhaging of the womb.
+It is believed to increase sexual energy, which certainly helps in the fertility battle.
 A cinnamon extract tablet called Cinnulin PF was administered in a study of women suffering from Polycystic Ovary Syndrome over 8 weeks.
-One group was given the pill while the second group was given a placebo tablet.
-The Cinnulin group showed a significant reduction in insulin resistance as well as regulating triglycerides, a common problem for women suffering from the fertility disorder.
+One group was given the pill, while the second group was given a placebo tablet.
+The Cinnulin group showed a significant reduction in insulin resistance as well as regulating triglycerides, a common problem for women suffering from this fertility disorder.

 Saving the best for last, probably the most popular item on the list of pro-fertility foods has to be ice-cream.
 Yes, you read that right.
-The good stuff, none of that low fat junk.
-In fact, low fat dairy of any kind, ice cream, yogurt, milk etc seems to have the opposite affect and has been shown to actually impair a woman's ability to conceive because it restricts ovulation.
+The good stuff, none of that low-fat junk.
+In fact, low-fat dairy of any kind, ice cream, yogurt, milk etc seems to have the opposite effect and has been shown to actually impair a woman's ability to conceive because it restricts ovulation.
 Stick to the natural regular fat brands.
-A fat soluble substance found in dairy is thought to be one of the reasons it improves fertility.
+A fat-soluble substance found in dairy is thought to be one of the reasons it improves fertility.